Skip to main content

 Pending Suspensions

-Active sanctions are fetched, and pending card trackers are not counted, which is only relevant if Competition Settings and Card Trankers are used
+• Active sanctions are fetched, and pending card trackers are not counted, which is only relevant if Competition Settings and Card Trackers are used

-the number in the yellow card box is the order number of default sanction based on which the sanction is created.
-Otherwise if using Competition Settings, it is the number of pending card trackers
+• The number in the yellow card box is the default sanction order number, which is used to create the sanction.
+Otherwise, if using Competition Settings, it is the number of pending card trackers

 Accumulated Yellow Cards

-it shows the numbers of all active card trackers in the (parent) competition.
-Otherwise if using Competition Settings, it shows the numbers of pending card trackers in the (parent) competition if the system parameter is OFF
+• It shows the number of all active card trackers in the (parent) competition.
+Otherwise, if using Competition Settings, it shows the number of pending card trackers in the (parent) competition if the system parameter is OFF

-Specifically this means that if a player has collected 7 cards, and has already served the suspension after 5th accumulated card, he will show up as having 7 cards (active).
-Otherwise if using Competition Settings, he will show up as having 2 cards (pending).
+• Specifically, this means that if a player has collected 7 cards and has already served the suspension after the 5th accumulated card, he will appear with 7 cards (active).
+Otherwise, if using Competition Settings, he will show up as having 2 cards (pending).

 Cards and Suspensions

-Specifically this means that if a player has collected 7 cards, and has already served the suspension after 5th accumulated card, the yellow cards after the 5th will show up as 6th and 7th.
-Otherwise if using Competition Settings, they will show up as 1st and 2nd.
+• Specifically, this means that if a player has collected 7 cards and has already served the suspension after the 5th accumulated card, the yellow cards after the 5th will appear as the 6th and 7th.
+Otherwise, if using Competition Settings, they will show up as 1st and 2nd.